 Do You Need to Renew a DOT Physical?

 You must renew your DOT physical every two years as a commercial driver.
-This ensures you are still in good health and can safely operate a commercial vehicle for more extended periods.
+This ensures you are still in good health and can safely operate a commercial vehicle for extended periods.

 If you take medical leave at any time in your career, you may be required to undergo a new DOT physical.
-This depends on the reason for your medical leave, especially if it impairs your ability to work safely.
+This depends on the reason for your medical leave, significantly if it impairs your ability to work safely.

 6 Tips to Help Prepare You For a DOT Physical